tarek-eissa/in-silico-spectral-generator/README.md

 * "dataset_1" contains generated spectra based on the experimentally-recorded serum-based FTIR spectra for lung cancer cases, prostate cancer cases, and control individuals.
 The dataset was split into 20 parts, each in a CSV files, to work around the 100 MB GitHub file limit.
 * "dataset_2" contains spectra recorded from water samples using the same FTIR spectrometer which measured the serum spectra.

-For more details on how the data was collected and generated, please refer to the paper.
+For more details on how the data was collected and generated, please refer to the paper and the supporting information provided in it.

 ## Required Python libraries
 * numpy (version 1.21.2 used in paper)